LBHackney-IT/lbh-housing-api/README.md

-# LBH Base API
+# Hackney: Housing register API

-Base API is a boilerplate code for being reused for new APIs for LBH
+An API to submit and review applications to the housing register.
+Using the Base API as boilerplate code.

 ## Stack